yashTri/tic-tac-toe-bot/README.md

-An unbeatable tic-tac-toe game made using python.
+An unbeatable tic-tac-toe bot made using python.

 To install all dependencies, run the following command: